December 14, 2008

 Here are some measurements I took when I was trying to figure out if the 1mzfe engine would fit in the Corolla.
 The blue line represents the axles, which is a fixed line along which the V6 would have to mount, in order to keep the shafts lined up with the hubs.
 The pink line represents the firewall at the point closest to the engine (I hope).
 The engine compartment is a complicated beast with lots of curves and things mounted on it, finding the positions of everything in 3 dimensions is very difficult with the engine still installed.
 If I remember, I will try to take measurements the next time I pull the engine out.

 The pink line shows about where the lateral cross-member would come if the engine were installed in the Corolla.
-If it weren't for the bump sticking out where the blue arrow is, there might be enough room for the radiator to just sit between the cross-member and the engine.

 The engine is about 21.5" long and the transmission is about 15" long.
 The front of the 4 cylinder engine is about 1 inch away from the frame rail.